pampa/deck/README.md

 or deleted.

 `deck` is a written in *Go* and *statically linked*.
 There are no external dependencies, not even libc.
-You can drop it anywhere in your ${PATH} and start using right away.
+You can drop it anywhere in your *$PATH* and start using right away.

 ## example session